Skip to main content

 Key Characteristics

-• Data Transmission: Devices can send and receive data using supported protocols such as HTTPS and MQTT by default, as well as other protocols using a middleware.
+• Data Transmission: Devices can send and receive data using supported protocols such as HTTPS and MQTT by default, as well as other protocols (LoRaWAN, TCP/IP, Cellular, etc) using a middleware.

 • Data Storage: Devices can store historical data generated by your physical or virtual components (Datapoints).
 They can also store structured data (Objects).